bing9/udacity_data_scientist_track_project_2/README.md

 * Stores it in a SQLite database

 2. ML Pipeline
-In a Python script, train_classifier.py, write a machine learning pipeline that:
+In a Python script, train_classifier.py, we have writtten a machine learning pipeline that:

 * Loads data from the SQLite database
 * Splits the dataset into training and test sets